 Let’s talk through an example:

 What does the Five Elements Theory do?
 It explains the relationship between the organs, the way energy gets to the organs (meridians), and how the energy (chi) primarily originates from the kidneys.
-(Sure, the organs each have a job, this job needs energy, the kidneys make the energy and send it along the meridian highways, check!).
+In simple terms, each organ has a job and needs energy to perform that job.
+TCM is working to ensure that the right amount and type of energy is produced to sustain health.

 How does this relate to health?
-All poor health conditions are due to something that an organ is not doing.
+Most poor health conditions are due to something that an organ is not doing.
 For example, bronchitis can be attributed to weak lungs.
 Equally so, emotional difficulties are tied to organs and can lead to nervous system imbalances.
-(Whoa, so I can affect the two sides of this coin?
-1) My eating, liquid intake, and exercise affects what arrives at the kidneys.
-2) My activities affect how the kidneys function.

 Tai Chi and Five Elements Theory